 - Anticholinergic drugs – used to treat a variety of conditions including dizziness, gastrointestinal disorders, insomnia (short-term), respiratory disorders and sinus bradycardia (a heart beat that is regular but slower than normal)

-- CYP 2B6 inhibitor medications, such as Paxil and Zoloft
+- CYP 2B6 inhibitor medications, such as Paxil (paroxetine) and Zoloft (sertraline).
+The effects of these drugs may be increased when taken together with promethazine.

 - Epinephrine (adrenaline) – a hormone, neurotransmitter (messenger in the brain) and medication